AlexandreDecan/portion/README.md

 ```

-Note that this semantics differ from classical comparison operators.
+Note that these semantics differ from classical comparison operators.
 As a consequence, some intervals are never comparable in the classical sense, as illustrated hereafter:

 ```python